MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-scan-failures.md

 If any of these tests fails, check for name resolution issues on the client.
 Verify that you can resolve the FQDN of the WSUS computer.

-Also, verify the proxy settings on the client to make sure that they are configured correctly.
+Also verify the proxy settings on the client to make sure that they are configured correctly.
 For more information, see the [Scan failures due to proxy-related issues](#scan-failures-due-to-proxy-related-issues) section.

 Finally, verify that the WSUS ports can be accessed.
 WSUS can be configured to use any of the following ports: